HackNuke/PyBase/README.md

 # PyBase - DB Manager
 ![PyBase Logo](./res/pybase-logo.png)

-PyBase is a DataBase Manager for JSON, YAML and SQLite.
+PyBase is a DataBase Manager for JSON, YAML, Bytes and SQLite.

 It's focused on the ease and effectiveness for the administration of databases.